wagtail-examples/nickmoreton.co.uk/README.md

 cp .env.example .env
 ```

+Supports the following databases:

+- MySQL
+- PostgreSQL
+- SQLite

-### Running the development environment
+## Running the development environment

 Run `make` to see all the available commands.

-The development environment uses docker-compose to run the mysql database.
-The makefile has commands to build the docker image, run the database, run the migrations and run the server.
-Run `make` to see all the available commands.
+The development environment uses docker-compose to run the site with a specific database during development.

-#### Quick start
+### Quick start

 ```bash
 make quickstart
 ```

+The quickstart will also perform and initial build of the frontend assets.

-#### Full setup
+## Manual setup

 First build and run should include the following commands: